What is G6PD deficiency?

 Most people with G6PD deficiency usually don’t experience any symptoms.
 However, some may develop symptoms when they’re exposed to the medication, food, or infection that triggers the early destruction of red blood cells.
 Once the underlying cause is treated or resolved, symptoms of G6PD deficiency usually disappear within a few weeks.

 - rapid heart rate

-Tell your doctor about your diet and any medications you are taking.
+During your appointment, it’s important to tell your doctor about your diet and any medications you’re currently taking.
 These details can help your doctor with the diagnosis.

 Managing G6PD deficiency involves avoiding foods and medications that can trigger the condition.
-Reducing stress levels can also help in controlling the disease.
+Reducing stress levels can also help in controlling symptoms.
 Ask your doctor for a printed list of medications and foods that you should avoid.